 Foreclosure is frightening.
 It can cause an immense amount of stress in your life and can ruin your credit for years after the fact.
 Fraud during this process is not only a possibility (you're stressed, tired and susceptible to scammers' tricks during this time), but also a threat that can turn the foreclosure process into a true nightmare.
 The best protection against this happening is to avoid foreclosure in the first place: Plan a home purchase carefully and make sure the mortgage will fit into your budget.
 Manage your finances with an eye toward meeting your loan obligations, and you'll have taken the best possible step to protecting yourself from foreclosure fraud.

-For more information on foreclosure, check out the links on the next page.
+For more information on foreclosure, check out the links below.